gh01wzx/SEER/README.md

+This is the copy of SEER web search engine.

-this is locate in git copy
+It located in the copy folder.